makersacademy/takeaway-challenge/README.md

 _There should be a method to view a list of dishes with prices from the menu._

 - Created menu_spec.rb and added a describe block for the Menu class, required menu.rb.
-Test fails.
+Test red.
 - Created menu.rb in lib dir, and added an empty Menu class.
-Test passes.
+Test green.
 - Nothing to refactor.
 - Write test to expect calling #view returns a list of dishes.
-Test fails.
+Test red.
 - Wrote a #view method to return a list of dishes, hardcoded.
-Test passes.
+Test green.

 _As this is hardcoded at the moment it isn't very flexible, but I suspect TDD will change that soon enough._